This easy guide shows how to germinate a mango seed found inside any mango fruit and start growing your own mango plant at home.

 - Keep providing proper care and it will perk up.
 And donโt be tempted to change your water routine if you know itโs fine.

-Just a week later, my mango plant perked up:
+Just a week after displaying limp leaves, my mango plant perked up:

 After 9 weeks, the leaves have perked up and the plant is approximately 9-inches tall.